orbitalquark/textadept/doc/manual.md

 command for compiling code in the current file, `Ctrl+R` (`⌘R` | `^R`) executes the command for running code, and `Ctrl+Shift+B` (`⌘⇧B` on Mac OSX | `M-^B` in curses) executes the command for building a project. `Ctrl+Shift+X` (`⌘⇧X` |
-`N/A`) stops the currently running process.
+`M-^X`) stops the currently running process.
 A new buffer shows the output from the command and marks any recognized warnings and errors.
 Pressing `Ctrl+Alt+E` (`^⌘E` | `M-X`) attempts to jump to the source of the next recognized warning or error and `Ctrl+Alt+Shift+E` (`^⌘⇧E` | `M-S-X`) attempts to jump to the previous